Selected departures from April to October 2019

 Crete is undoubtedly one of the most diverse and fascinating destinations in Europe.
 Its historical and cultural treasures are a pleasure to discover and explore, away from the popular resorts of the coast.
 Once you have visited it, we are sure you'll want to return again and again.

-Arrive at the airport for your flight to Chania in Crete.
-On arrival, we transfer by coach to the family-run three-star Eleftheria (Freedom) Hotel, where we stay for the first five nights, with breakfast and dinner.
+Fly to Chania or Heraklion in Crete.
+On arrival, we transfer by coach to the family-run three-star Eleftheria Hotel, where we stay for the first five nights, with breakfast and dinner on four nights at the hotel and one dinner at a local restaurant.
 The hotel is situated in a quiet location, surrounded by olive groves in Agia Marina, just to the west of Chania.
-The sea and the busy main road with its numerous shops and tavernas, are a 10-minute downhill walk away, although the hotel offers a free shuttle-bus service.

-Today we explore further afield with a visit to one of Crete’s least well-known ancient sites, the ancient city of Aptera.
-Set on a high bluff overlooking Souda Bay, its perfect strategic position is still evident today, as it controls the access to one of the best anchorages in the southeastern Mediterranean.
+Today we explore the old harbour of Chania, which has survived remarkably well from its heyday when it was a major outpost of the Venetian empire.
+The small port is wonderfully picturesque and there are numerous charming tavernas and shops to explore along the winding lanes.
+We continue further afield with a visit to one of Crete’s least well-known ancient sites, the ancient city of Aptera.
+Set on a high bluff overlooking Souda Bay, its perfect strategic position is still evident today, as it controls the access to one of the best anchorages in the south-eastern Mediterranean.
 Most of the remains originate from the Hellenistic period and during the Roman occupation of the island.
-We continue to the old harbour of Chania, which has survived remarkably well from its heyday when it was a major outpost of the Venetian empire.
-The small port is wonderfully picturesque and there are numerous charming tavernas and shops to explore along the winding lanes.

 You have the entire day to enjoy the beautiful surroundings of your hotel and explore some of the excellent tavernas in the area or to revisit the old city of Chania.
 Alternatively, you may wish to book our Personalise Your Holiday experience.